-Day 19 - Castles in the Sky : Gramat to Rocamadour
+Day 19 - Castles in the Sky on Camino: Gramat to Rocamadour

-It was a nice walk out of town, through a nice neighborhood, and then down a dirt track around a small lake in which were mallards and a great blue heron.
+It was a nice walk out of town, through a nice neighbourhood, and then down a dirt track around a small lake in which were mallards and a great blue heron.

-From there it was a pleasant walk through countryside, which felt very remote and peaceful.
+From there it was a pleasant walk through the countryside, which felt very remote and peaceful.
 By mid-morning the sun came out, and we were thoroughly enjoying the walk.
-We passed a pony farm, and stopped to feed some very friendly ponies a few dandelions.
-After the pony farm the trail turned to charming green corridor with tree canopy overhead and mossy stone walls on either side.
+We passed a pony farm and stopped to feed some very friendly ponies a few dandelions.
+After the farm, the trail turned to a charming green corridor with a tree canopy overhead and mossy stone walls on either side.

 We climbed the stairs, entered the Holy City, and found Le Cantou de Nostros Damos, which is run by nuns, and which is where we are staying.
 The lady kindly let us leave our backpacks inside, and we set out to explore.